 Cons

-In our review of the Lofree Flow mechanical keyboard we found the Kailh low-profile switches to be responsive and all-in-all it's a stylish and practical mechanical keyboard.
+A low-profile but high-impact mechanical keyboard from Lofree.
+We found the Kailh low-profile switches to be responsive and all-in-all it's a stylish and practical mechanical keyboard.
 And those tactile switches have keys that feature a slick gasket mount for a smoother keystroke too.
 In terms of comfort, the 3.9-degree tilt is a bit shallow compared to some, but given the raised profile of the keyboard in general it promotes a more active typing experience.

-Despite having both wired and Bluetooth connections, the keyboard does not have a 2.4GHz wireless connectivity like many others, so you will need to stick with USB-C or Bluetooth.
-That said, Bluetooth is sold and reliable for most tablets, laptops and PCs so this is hardly much of a downside.
+The Bluetooth is solid and reliable for most tablets, laptops and PCs.
 Lighting-wise, It has a single-colour backlight - it's not very bright, but bright enough to light your way around it in darker conditions.
 All in all, this is a highly responsive mechanical keyboard that still manages to be compact enough to be truly usable and portable.

 Pros